-This research was initiated with support from the National Science Foundation Center for Enabling New Technologies through Catalysis (CHE-1205189).
+This research was initiated as a collaboration with the group of Prof. John F. Hartwig (UC-Berkeley) with support from the National Science Foundation Center for Enabling New Technologies through Catalysis (CHE-1205189).
+The authors thank Prof. John F. Hartwig (UC-Berkeley) for his input, advice and helpful discussion as part of this project.
 T.R.C. and Q.J. thank the National Science Foundation for providing support through grant CHE-1464943.
 T.R.C. and Q.J. also acknowledge the National Science Foundation for their support of the UNT CASCaM HPC cluster through grant CHE-1531468.
 Q.J. thanks Prof. Dr. Kenneth M. Merz Jr. (MSU) for helpful discussions.